astuyve/astuyve.github.io/_posts/2023-05-26-lambda-lazy-loading.md

 The full code is available [here](https://gist.github.com/astuyve/2e7fe4b39a7ffcfa0646deb9e147802d).

 ## Eager Loading Cold Start
-We can measure the duration of this Cold Start Trace and see that loading DynamoDB (which also loads STS, needed by both Dynamo and SNS) loads in around 360ms:
+We can measure the duration of this Cold Start Trace and see that loading DynamoDB loads in around 360ms.
+The DynamoDB client also depends on the AWS STS client, which is true of SNS and most other services.
+The trace looks like this:

 <span class="image fit"><a href ="/assets/images/eager_load_dynamodb.png" target="_blank"><img src="/assets/images/eager_load_dynamodb.png" alt="Eager Load DynamoDB Cold Start Trace"></a></span>